JuanCruzBeltramo/JuanCruzBeltramo/README.md

-### 👨‍💻 Juan Cruz Beltramo - AI & Data Science Projects 👾
+### 👨‍💻 Juan Cruz Beltramo - Enthusiast in AI, Data Science, and Technology 👾

 Hello!
-I'm Juan Cruz Beltramo, a passionate leader with a background in team management and small/medium-sized enterprises.
-Currently, I specialize in the captivating realm of **Artificial Intelligence (AI)** and **Data Science**. 🚀
+I'm Juan Cruz Beltramo, a technology enthusiast with a strong passion for **Artificial Intelligence (AI)**, **Data Science**, and cutting-edge technologies. 🚀

-## Experience 🌐

-Throughout my career, I've had the privilege of leading teams and steering companies, cultivating valuable skills in strategic decision-making and coordinating innovative projects.
-My current focus is entirely on the intersection of technology and data.

-## Soft Skills 🤝

-- **Teamwork**
-- **Performing Under Pressure and Resilience**
-- **Responsibility**

 ## Hard Skills 🛠️